-Severe carbohydrate restriction can cause the body to break down fat into ketones for energy, resulting in ketosis.
-This can lead to side effects such as bad breath, headache, fatigue, and weakness.
-It's unclear what kind of potential long-term health risks a low-carb diet can pose.
-In addition, low-carb diets lead to a drastic reduction in insulin levels, causing the kidneys to eliminate excess sodium and water.
+Severe carbohydrate restriction can cause the body to break down fat into ketones for energy, leading to ketosis.
+This can cause side effects such as bad breath, headache, fatigue, and weakness.
+It is unclear what kind of potential long-term health risks a low-carb diet can pose.
+Additionally, low-carb diets lead to a drastic reduction in insulin levels, causing the kidneys to eliminate excess sodium and water.

-For example, a 6-week study of low-carb diets showed that participants lost 7.5 pounds (3.4 kg) of fat, but gained 2.4 pounds (1.1 kg) of muscle.
+A 6-week study of low-carb diets showed that participants lost 7.5 pounds (3.4 kg) of fat, but gained 2.4 pounds (1.1 kg) of muscle.
 Low-carb diets also tend to be high in protein, which stimulates metabolism and causes a slight increase in the amount of calories burned.
 Other studies indicate that low-carb diets benefit muscle mass and strength.
-What is the final result?
-Not eating enough carbohydrates can lower T3 levels, alter cortisol-to-testosterone ratios, interfere with a woman's delicate hormonal balance, contribute to muscle loss, and prevent muscle mass gain.
+However, not eating enough carbohydrates can lower T3 levels, alter cortisol-to-testosterone ratios, interfere with a woman's delicate hormonal balance, contribute to muscle loss, and prevent muscle mass gain.